© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 580m north east of The Lodge, Brandon is a scheduled monument protected by Historic England under reference 1016256.
 View the official record →

-Bowl barrow 580m north east of The Lodge, Brandon is a Bronze Age burial mound situated in Suffolk.
+Bowl barrow 580m north east of The Lodge, Brandon is a Neolithic or Bronze Age burial mound located in Brandon, Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016256.

 Bowl barrow 580m north east of The Lodge, Brandon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016256.